In This Article

 That said, NJ taxes gambling at ordinary income rates up to 10.75%, and NJ does not allow net gambling losses to offset other income.
 If you had net gambling winnings in NJ, they're taxed at your full marginal rate.

 A CPA who understands both systems can optimize the interplay to minimize your combined federal + NJ tax burden.
-Monaco CPA specializes in exactly this
+Monaco CPA handles exactly this

 The 90% cap isn't going away soon.
 Here's how to manage it: